Neoteroi/BlackSheep-Docs/docs/requests.md

 - [X] Reading request bodies.

 ## The Request class
-BlackSheep handles requests as instances of `blacksheep.messages.Request` class.
+BlackSheep handles requests as instances of `blacksheep.Request` class.
 This class provides methods and properties to handle request headers, cookies, URL, route parameters, request body, user's identity, and other information like the content type of the request.
 Each web request results in